Free browser-based material calculators

 Yes.
 The calculators are free to use in your browser.

-Do the calculators provide material prices?
+Do calculators use live or local material prices?

 Can I print the quantity estimate?